 When someone is experiencing a mental health crisis, one of the recommendations is to “remove means.”
 When someone is planning a suicide by firearm this would mean asking for the person to voluntarily give up their weapon to you, or another friend or family member for safekeeping until that mental health crisis has passed.

 You might think the person is determined to die by suicide because they sound determined but as a person who has used my ASIST suicide prevention training over one hundred times since being trained, that is not the case.
-Because suicidal thinking is a temporary and irrational state of mind where the person feels they are a burden and the world would be better off without them.
+Because suicidal thinking is a temporary, often trance-like state of mind where the person feels they are a burden and the world would be better off without them.

 With permission from Lock & Talk, I am posting the words from their manual on how to do this within Virginia state laws.
 This could also be helpful for those of you in other states but please check with law enforcement or gun shops to see if these apply to where you live.
 It’s good, responsible firearm ownership to have a plan in the event that someone you love is suffering a mental health crisis.